irenealgi/irenealegre.com/pages/reading-list.md

 15. *Hormonal*, Martie Haselton
 16. *12 Rules for Life: An Antidote to Chaos*, Jordan B. Peterson ⭐️
 17. *Notes on a Nervous Planet*, Matt Haig ⭐️
-18. *Those Who Leave and Those Who Stay (The Neapolitan Novels, #3)*, Elena Ferrante
+18. *Those Who Leave and Those Who Stay*, Elena Ferrante
-19. *The Story of the Lost Child (The Neapolitan Novels, #4)*, Elena Ferrante ⭐️
+19. *The Story of the Lost Child*, Elena Ferrante ⭐️
-20. *Articulating Design Decisions: Communicate with Stakeholders, Keep Your Sanity, and Deliver the Best User Experience*, Tom Greever
+20. *Articulating Design Decisions*, Tom Greever
 21. *He comes next*, Ian Kerner
 21. *Digital Color And Type*, Rob Carter ⭐️
-22. *Sketching User Experiences: The Workbook*, Bill Buxton,  Saul Greenberg, Sheelagh Carpendale, Nicolai Marquardt
+22. *Sketching User Experiences*, Bill Buxton,  Saul Greenberg, Sheelagh Carpendale, Nicolai Marquardt
 23. *The Vignelli Canon*, Massimo Vignelli ⭐️
 24. *Radical Candor*, Kim Malone Scott
-25. *Designing with the Mind in Mind: Simple Guide to Understanding User Interface Design Rules*, Jeff Johnson ⭐️
+25. *Designing with the Mind in Mind*, Jeff Johnson ⭐️
 26. *The Queen's Gambit*, Walter Tevis
 27. *Olivia*, Dorothy Strachey
 28. *Design as Art*, Bruno Munari ⭐️
 29. *Lucy Gayheart*, Willa Cather
 30. *It Doesn't Have to Be Crazy at Work*, Jason Fried ⭐️
-31. *The Subtle Art of Not Giving a Fxck: A Counterintuitive Approach to Living a Good Life*, Mark Manson ⭐️
+31. *The Subtle Art of Not Giving a Fxck*, Mark Manson ⭐️
 32. *Mark Manson on Relationships*, Mark Manson
-33. *Factfulness: Ten Reasons We're Wrong About the World – and Why Things Are Better Than You Think*, Hans Rosling ⭐️
+33. *Factfulness*, Hans Rosling ⭐️
 34. *Reasons to Stay Alive*, Matt Haig